Hardvan/Learning-Java/00_Creation/Creating_Java_Project.md

-# Creating a Java Project
+# Creating a Java Project in VSCode

 1. Ctrl+Shift+P to open the command palette
 2. Type Java: Create Java Project